learn-co-students/React-Stocks-nyc-web-030920/README.md

-## Flatiron Stock Exchange
+## CornTraderPro Stock Exchange

 ![Clone Down Repo to See GIF](./stocks.gif)

-Welcome to the Flatiron Stock Exchange!
+Welcome to the CornTraderPro Stock Exchange!
-Today, you are a broker who is trying to better organize the stocks available on the Flatiron Stock Market.
+Today, you are a broker who is trying to better organize the stocks available on the CornTraderPro Stock Market.
 The database of stocks can be found in a JSON-server, so before you start your React server, make sure to start your JSON-server on `http://localhost:3000/stocks`.

 ```